 Are you wondering what washing a backpack will do to it?
 Will it ruin it?
-As a hiking obsessed mom, I’ve had my fair share of backpack problems.
+As a hiking obsessed mom, I’ve had my fair share of backpack problems both for school bags and for hiking.

 Your backpack is your lifeline when hiking and keeping it well-maintained and clean is essential for a comfortable and safe hike.